 If you are over age 50, all FEHB plans will cover a screening sigmoidoscopy every five years.
 This screening is for colorectal cancer.

 Changes to this Plan

-Your share of the non-postal premium will increase by 3.6% for Self Only and decrease by 6.1% for Self and Family.
+Your share of the non-postal premium will increase by 8.7% for Self Only or 7.1% Self and Family.